Saturday, September 7, 2019

 When finishing the second loop: MOVE TO THE LEFT as you approach the transition area.**

 Be cautious, yield to traffic, and obey all officers.
 Ride to the right and pass on the left.
 Make sure to slow down and be prepared to dismount at the dismount line.
 The course will be monitored by Salem police.

 *There are no aid stations during the bike course, please plan accordingly.

 Relay Teams: The runner will need to be waiting inside the TA to receive the timing chip from the biker.

 The course goes throughout the streets of Salem and finishes over the beautiful, iconic south bridge as athletes take their final steps to glory.
 Follow directional signs and be sure to smile when you hit the finish line!

 Hydration and goodies will be available for athletes at the finish line.
 To request favorites, please email firstname.lastname@example.org.
 Race results will be posted to the website on Saturday.

 Registered athletes will receive packet pickup dates and details in an email approximately a week before the race.
 Your race packet contains your swim cap, timing chip, and race t-shirt.
-It is highly recommended that you pick up your packet during the week, rather than the weekend of the race.
-If you must pick up your packet on race day, pickup is available near the TA at 8AM.
-Plan to arrive early if you are picking up on race morning.

 You must have your photo ID and USAT card (if applicable) to pick up your packet.
 This is a USAT requirement.
 A friend or family member cannot pick up your packet for you – there are no exceptions to this rule.